-The Foundation received contributions from two donors that accounted for approximately 80% and three donors that accounted for approximately 74% of the Foundation's total revenue during the years ended June 30, 2020 and 2019, respectively.
-Approximately 99% and 94% of contributions receivable consisted of two donors as of June 30, 2020 and 2019, respectively.
+The Foundation received contributions from two donors that accounted for approximately 83% and 80% of the Foundation's total revenue during the years ended June 30, 2021 and 2020, respectively.
+Approximately 91% and 99% of contributions receivable consisted of two donors as of June 30, 2021 and 2020, respectively.